weizeming/weizeming.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Zeming Wei (<font face=STKaiti>魏泽明</font>), a third-year undergraduate at School of Mathematical Sciences, Peking University.
+I'm Zeming Wei (<font face=STKaiti>魏泽明</font>), a third-year undergraduate at School of Mathematical Sciences, Peking University.
 I was also a visiting student at UC Berkeley in Fall, 2023.
 I am interested in improving the trustworthiness of Machine Learning, specifically focusing on adversarial robustness and explainability.

 # 🔥 News
+- *2023.12*: &nbsp;💯 I achieved a full GPA **(4.0/4.0)** during my studies at UC Berkeley (with 1 **A** and 2 **A+** grades).
 - *2023.11*: &nbsp;🎙 I gave a lightning talk on our LLM safety paper at Constellation, Berkeley.
 - *2023.10*: &nbsp;🔗 I serve as a fellow of Berkeley AI Safety Initiative for Students (BASIS).
 - *2023.10*: &nbsp;✨ New [preprint](https://arxiv.org/abs/2310.06387) on **LLM Safety** is available at arxiv.